 - Prepare rice or heat tortillas as necessary.

 - Serve with salsa, hot sauce, sour cream, and shredded cheese.

 There are no measurements to the vegetables because you can really just use what you have and scale the recipe to feed as many people as you need.
 To keep this meal gluten-free, serve over rice or use corn tortillas.
 Traditionally, faijtas are wrapped in flour tortillas.

-This Vegetarian Fajitas recipe is linked up to Gluten-Free Wednesdays at GFHomemaker, It’s a Keeper, The Legacy of Home, Tasty Tuesday at Balancing Beauty & Bedlam, Meatless Monday at Midnight Maniac, Tasty Traditions at Coupon Cookin’, Foodie Friday at Designs by Gollum, Friday Favorites at Simply Sweet Home, Feasting in Fellowship Friday at Comfy in the Kitchen, and Friday Food at MomTrends.
+This Vegetarian Fajitas recipe is linked up to Gluten-Free Wednesdays at GFHomemaker, It’s a Keeper, The Legacy of Home, Tasty Tuesday at Balancing Beauty & Bedlam, Meatless Monday at Midnight Maniac, Friday Favorites at Simply Sweet Home, Feasting in Fellowship Friday at Comfy in the Kitchen, and Friday Food at MomTrends.